 Loop #2 Heater Output

 The Loop #2 heater output is a short circuit protected linear current source.
 This output is heavily regulated and RFI filtered.
 External filters should not be necessary.
-Load resistance for Loop #2 is fixed at 50Ω and the minimum resistance is 10Ω Loop #2 has Two output ranges as shown in this table:
+Loop #2 has three output ranges as shown in this table: